beto-rodriguez/LiveCharts2/docs/shared/genericSampleHeader.md

 {{~ if xaml ~}}

 :::info
-The `ObservableObject` class, `ObservableProperty` and `RelayCommand` attributes, come from the [CommunityToolkit.Mvvm](https://www.nuget.org/packages/CommunityToolkit.Mvvm/) package, you can read more about it [here]({{ website_url }}/docs/{{ platform }}/{{ version }}/About.About%20this%20samples).
+This sample uses C# 12 features, it also uses features from the [CommunityToolkit.Mvvm](https://www.nuget.org/packages/CommunityToolkit.Mvvm/) package, you can learn more about it [here]({{ website_url }}/docs/{{ platform }}/{{ version }}/About.About%20this%20samples).
 :::